 - We will present a positive, family-friendly show of wholesome entertainment from Broadway to pop music for friends and family twice a year, Fall and Spring.
 These two shows will be on stage at GCT, utilizing the theatre’s professional sound, lighting, technology and costumes.
 Additional performances at other venues will be booked throughout the year.
 GCT has invited YA’s to perform mini-shows from time to time before the regular season show’s curtain time, in front of a real paying audience.
 We are also preparing a music video benefitting a national organization that rescues children from human trafficking.

 - The show line-ups will add more repertoire throughout the year.
 Individuals will have opportunities to audition for featured solo or small group roles in the shows.
 We are highlighting songs from the 2019-2020 GCT seasons.

 - Students are taught all the elements of musical theatre performance: healthy voice technique, song interpretation, diction, how to read music, memorization skills, acting/dramatic delivery, stage movement, audition skills, as well as rehearsal and performance etiquette.

 TUITION AND FEES

-Monthly payments are due before the first rehearsal of each month.
+Monthly payments are due before the first class of each month.

-- Participation is based on a school year calender, beginning August 28, 2019 and continuing through the week of June 15, 2020.
+- Participation is based on a school year calendar, beginning August 28, 2019 and continuing through the week of June 15, 2020.